KMDLabs/trollbox/README.md

 ## Dependencies/Prerequisites :
 Komodo asset chains with oracles contract already running with `-pubkey=` set at startup.
 It is recommend to use a freshly created address.

-For the time being, komodod must be blackjok3r branch of StakedChain/komodo or FSM branch of jl777/komodo
+For the time being, komodod must be master branch of StakedChain/komodo or jl777 branch of jl777/komodo

 The default komodo data directory is set to `$home/.komodo`.
 If this is not correct for your machine, change ac_dir in getconf.py.